to The Songbook Academy

 When will I know if I am selected?

-All applicants will be notified via email or Acceptd on or before April 15, 2022.
+All applicants will be notified via email or Acceptd in April of 2024.

 What does the program fee cover?

-The program fee for the week-long Songbook Academy experience is $900.00.
-The actual cost is estimated to be $3,200.00 per student.
-Thanks to the generous donations of our supporters and sponsors, we are able to offer a more affordable experience to all students.
+The program fee for the 2023 Songbook Academy experience was $900.00 (updated 2024 fee coming soon).
+Thanks to the generous donations of our supporters and sponsors, we are able to offer a more affordable experience to all students (the actual cost is estimated to be $3,600.00 per student.)

 The Program Fee includes: